So you’re ready to stop being broke? You hate living paycheck-to-paycheck and want to change.

 If you have an income problem:

 - Take on extra work – Ask your boss for some overtime at work or talk to your co-workers about taking over work for them.
 If that’s not an option, take on a weekend gig working somewhere locally.
-When I needed more income I took on a night and weekend job at a local tax office.
 Look for local jobs on Craigslist and the classifieds.

-- Start a freelance side hustle – In addition to my night and weekend job I also started freelancing a bit in my spare time (yes, I ended up working pretty much non-stop for about 14 months).
-What skills do you have that you can offer as a freelance writer, consultant, virtual assistant or social media expert?
+- Start a freelance side hustle – In addition to your day job consider freelancing on the side.
+Can you offer services as as a freelance writer, business consultant, virtual assistant or social media expert?
 Look over your resume and see what you can use as a lateral skill to start a freelance side hustle.

 3. Don’t be afraid to ask for help

 Your income potential is only limited by your mindset and your skills.
 You really can earn as much money as you want!
-I truly believe that.
 But you have to know what your strengths and weaknesses are.

 Be confident in your abilities and find help for the areas you’re not so confident in.
 It’s not bad to have confidence in your career and to be good at your job.